staudtlex/libcalendar/README.md

 ```

 ## Examples
-A basic example application is located in the `example` subdirectory, further examples may be added in the future.
+Basic examples can be found in `utility_test.go`, further examples may be added in the future.

 ## Limitations
 The primary motivation for writing _libcalendar_ was to take first steps in understanding calendar-related algorithms and Go programming.